-The 2010 team were once again involved with teaching English in both Ouagadougou and Gourcy and were able to build on the work done by previous years teams with students.
-A music camp was run for pupils while the team were in Gourcy and further painting of artwork on the walls of classrooms in the nursery was completed in the school in Ouagadougou.
-The team had also brought out 15 new compact PC’s from Scotland thanks to a donation and these were installed in the school in Ouagadougou.
-These computers all have Internet access and are up-to-date computers allowing students to do research and complete work that they would otherwise have been unable to do.
+The team also brought out 15 new compact PC’s from Scotland thanks to a donation and these were installed in the school in Ouagadougou.
+These computers allowed the students to do research and complete work that they would have otherwise been unable to do.

 In 2011, Hamilton College developed a formal link with the Burkina Faso school through the British Council's Schools Partnerships Programme, it is hoped that both schools will benefit in many curricular areas.